codatio/codat-docs/docs/lending/guides/loan-writeback/configure.md

 </Tabs>

-Similarly, store the `id` and use it in future transactions.
+Similarly, store the `supplier` and use it in future transactions.

 ### Expense account